Hallmark eCard Tech Support scam virus Removal Guide

 Computer users who are trying to remove Hallmark eCard Tech Support scam virus manually should firstly read instructions provided below.
 You can shut down this suspicious application sending you alerts manually, but we highly recommend you to scan the system with anti-malware tool afterward.
 In case you want to choose the automatic Hallmark eCard Tech Support scam virus removal method, follow these instructions:

-To remove Hallmark eCard Tech Support scam virus, follow these steps:
+Getting rid of Hallmark eCard Tech Support scam virus.
+Follow these steps

 Windows 7 / Vista / XP